shahilendra/hashing-password-filter/trunk/ReadMe.txt

 • User name and password of an administrator account of google apps (appsAdminUser)
 • Path to install to the synchronization application (syncAppPath) Compilation
-• Replace the various “define” in the ldap.h and process.h to match the aforementioned values.
 • Install Google Data API (http://code.google.com/p/google-gdata/downloads/list)
 • Register inside the GAC the following assembly: o Google.GData.Apps.dll